ReverieStudios/website/about/studio.md

 ## Meet the Team

-The designers and writers behind Reverie: Ken, Tyler, and Garett.

 {% assign principals = site.staff | where: "type", "principal" %}
 <div id = "principals">
 	{% for p in principals %}